clojure-lsp/clojure-lsp/.github/ISSUE_TEMPLATE/bug_report.md

  - Editor [e.g. emacs, vim, VSCode (Calva)]
  - Version: (post the result of `clojure-lsp --version`)

+**Logs**

+Add here the content of `/tmp/clojure-lsp.out` rellevant to this bug if any exceptions/rellevant logs

 **Additional context**
 Add any other context about the problem here.